OptMap: Geometric Map Distillation via Submodular Maximization: Results

 \section{Results}

 In this section, we provide results that demonstrate OptMap's theoretical contributions, expected distilled map quality, and computational performance.
-The first result compares Continuous Exemplar-Based Clustering \cref{eq:CEBC} to Exemplar-Based Clustering \cref{eq:EBC}, a descriptor coverage function \cref{eq:coverage_desc_simple}, and an optimal but computationally infeasible overlap metric.
-The second result is an ablation study that compares dynamically reordered streaming submodular maximization using three possible approximation functions to the baseline Sieve-Streaming algorithm, the heuristic method given by \cref{alg:heur_sol}, and random selection.
-The final result highlights OptMap's minimal computation requirements and potential applications via multiple large-scale map summarization scenarios.
-The first two results include custom LiDAR datasets collected on the UCLA campus using 32-beam Ouster OS0 and OS1 sensors, and custom datasets from the Army Research Laboratory Graces Quarters facility collected using a 128-beam Ouster OS1 sensor.
-The final result uses a long-duration custom dataset from the Army Research Laboratory collected on the same 128-beam Ouster OS1 sensor and five separate mapping sessions from the Oxford Spires \cite{tao2025spires}, Semantic KITTI \cite{behley2019iccv}, and Newer College Datasets \cite{ramezani2020newer}.
+The first experiment identifies the best function for quantifying informativeness in geometric map distillation and examines the effects of the reduced set selection threshold.
+The second result demonstrates that dynamic reordering effectively reduces input order bias.
+The third result highlights the computation time benefits of using tight \emph{a priori} solution bounds.
+The final result demonstrates a specific application of OptMap in real-time geometric change detection.
+Datasets include custom LiDAR mapping sessions collected on the UCLA campus using 32-beam Ouster OS0 and OS1 sensors (Sculpture Garden, Courtyard, and Lab), and two custom datasets from the Army Research Laboratory collected using a 128-beam Ouster OS1 sensor.
+Open-source mapping sessions from the Newer College \cite{ramezani2020newer}, Oxford Spires \cite{tao2025spires}, and Semantic KITTI \cite{behley2019iccv} datasets are also used for evaluation.

-The informativeness of distilled maps is measured using overlap percentage with a dense map, where overlapping points are within 0.5 m.
-Dense maps are generated for all results by combining 250 scans then applying a 0.5 m voxel filter to ensure dense maps evenly distributed points.
-The unique descriptor distance used to generate the reduced input set is $\mathcal{E} = 0.025$, sorted set size factor is $F = 10$, and the distance radius for the pose-based CEBC approximation function is $\alpha = 15$ across all results.
+Dense comparison maps are generated by combining 250 scans then applying a 0.5 m voxel filter to ensure uniform point density.
+The reduced set selection threshold is $\mathcal{E} = 0.25$, sorted set size factor is $F = 10$, and distance radius for the pose-based CEBC approximation function is $\alpha = 15$ across all results unless otherwise noted.
 The descriptor neural network is trained on UCLA campus datasets not used in any results for 30 epochs.
 A modified variant of \cite{chen2023direct} with loop closures and custom OptMap interfaces provides LiDAR scans with labeled poses and motion correction.
 An odometry-only variant without loop closures is available open-source\footnote{Modified version of DLIO \cite{chen2023direct} for OptMap: \url{https://github.com/vectr-ucla/direct_lidar_inertial_odometry/tree/feature/optmap}}.